-The initial piece of advice I would give to clinicians who are new to teletherapy is to first consider how you would engage with your students if you were providing services in-person—start with the understanding of what supports, accommodations, or modifications would need to be in place if you were sitting in the same room as your student.
+The initial piece of advice is to consider how you would engage with your students if you were providing services in-person—start with the understanding of what supports, accommodations, or modifications would need to be in place if you were sitting in the same room as your student.
 It’s amazing what can be replicated in an online environment!
 Beyond that, it is important to understand the tools included in whatever platform you are using.
 Does your platform have an activity library?
-Are you able to add your own materials or incorporate web-based resources?
+Are you able to add your own materials or incorporate external web-based resources?
 What therapy-based features exist in your chosen platform to support both student engagement and behavior management?
 I was very fortunate to have started my teletherapy career with PresenceLearning which meant I have had access to an incredible platform that was developed exclusively for student-directed therapy services.
 Clinicians have informed the development of our platform over the past decade, and every feature exists to support us in our direct work with students.

 How can clinicians best partner with parents or other support personnel to facilitate student engagement during teletherapy sessions?

 Understanding the importance of on-site support when working with children via teletherapy, and more importantly, understanding how to work with parents or other support personnel to support online therapy sessions is one of the most important factors in successful teletherapy!
 When providing teletherapy services to students, a level of required support must be provided from an adult who is physically present with the student.
-If students are accessing therapy sessions from their homes, this support person will likely be a parent or guardian.
+If students are accessing therapy sessions from their homes (as has more commonly been the case), this support person will likely be a parent or guardian.
 If students are sitting in brick-and-mortar settings during therapy sessions, then the support person can be a paraprofessional or other staff member who has been assigned specifically to support related services.
 The level of in-person support required varies depending on each student’s age, developmental level, and degree of independence.
 Some three-year-olds are highly independent and able to engage with the clinician for online therapy, while some 16-year-olds require 1:1 support throughout each session.
 The level of support required tends to be similar to that which a student needs in order to engage with general education when in the brick-and-mortar setting.
 If a student is largely independent throughout his/her day and generally able to participate in computer-based activities, it is likely that this student will require little more than line-of-sight supervision during a teletherapy session.
 However, if a student requires small-group or 1:1 support throughout the day, this is typically the level of support that will be required in order for the student to effectively engage in teletherapy.

 How each clinician leverages the parent or other support person during a therapy session will vary depending on student needs, but it is of course always driven by the clinician’s clinical experience and student need.
 The parent or support person, based on the clinician’s guidance, might help with the following: